St. Patrick's Day Bingo Game for Preschoolers

 St. Patrick’s Day Bingo individual card.

-The child that fills up an entire row (which could be horizontal, vertical, or diagonal) and yell Bingo!!! wins.
+The child that fills up an entire row (horizontal, vertical, or diagonal) and yells Bingo!!! wins.
 If the child is distracted and doesn’t shout Bingo! before another one does, he/she loses.
+The winner can be the first to complete the entire card to extend the game.

-This game is not only great to strengthen the children’s concentration, memory, one-to-one correspondence, and set creation, but it will also keep them busy for a long time while learning without even realizing it.
+This game is great for strengthening the children’s concentration, memory, one-to-one correspondence, and set creation.
+It will also keep them busy for a long time while they learn without even realizing it.

-I like that this game not only could be played in the classroom or at home but also could be played by preschoolers but also by older children such as kindergarteners and elementary children as well.
+I like that this game could be played in the classroom or at home by preschoolers, older children, kindergarteners, and elementary school children.
 Why not?
-Is such a matter of having fun.
+It is such a matter of having fun.

 Extension Activities